 As part of Step 3, the project team conducted a public survey and webinar.
 This information allowed for the development of a comprehensive list of potential adaptation strategies for each municipality as well as the identification of potential Adaptation Action Areas or “AAAs" as part of Step 4.
 These AAAs allow municipalities to denote specific areas that may require special planning to address climate change.
 Step 5

 took place throughout the summer of 2021 and was recently completed.
 During Step 5, meetings were held throughout the study area to update the public and leadership of each jurisdiction regarding the results of the study.
 The Coastal Resilience Partnership and each municipality are putting the results of the study to work as the journey to resilience in Palm Beach County continues.

-in which the assessment is being updated in order to meet all of the requirements under the Resilient Florida Grant Program (Section 380.093, Florida Statute (F.S.)).
+was completed in 2022, in which the assessment was updated in order to meet the required statutory elements of the Resilient Florida Legislation (Section 380.093, Florida Statute (F.S.)).
 The City of Boynton Beach received a $74,000 grant from FDEP to fund this step of the project.
-This update will meet the new Statute requirements by expanding the analysis to include the National Oceanic and Atmospheric Administration (NOAA) intermediate-low and intermediate-high sea level rise projections for 2040 and 2070 and updating storm surge and tidal flooding for all critical assets in the study area.
-If finalized, the update will also incorporate the most recent Federal Emergency Management Agency (FEMA) coastal hazard maps for Palm Beach County.
-This step will help CRP communities to become competitive for future funding from the Resilient Florida Grant Program
+This update expanded the analysis to include the National Oceanic and Atmospheric Administration (NOAA) intermediate-low and intermediate-high sea level rise projections for 2040 and 2070 and updated the storm surge and tidal flooding for all critical assets in the study area.
+This step helps CRP communities to become competitive for future funding from the Resilient Florida Grant Program

 and to have projects included in the statewide resiliency plan.